ThanosPAS/gent2-predictor/README.md

 We have downloaded and deployed the database GENT2, which contains high quality NCBI data from both normal persons and patients.
 We extracted cancer patient data that are annotated for tumor characteristics and disease staging while categorized by cancer subtype and containing a meta-analysis on survivability and severity of disease.
-From this vast database (~67000 patients, ~72 Cancer subtypes, 500GB of data), we have extracted the expression levels for 22000 genes for 5 of the most deadly sub-types of cancer that we i nitially assume will be manageable computationally.
+We have extracted the expression levels for 22000 genes for 5 of the most deadly sub-types of cancer that we initially assume will be manageable computationally.
 One of our goals i s to use as much patient data as we possibly and realistically can feed to the computing solutions we have at our disposal.
 For model building purposes, from each sub-type, we have selected 50 patients while taking care to represent the